The next day we were planning to go to Kuranda and Barron Falls via Black Mountain Road.

 Three famous 4WD tracks around Port Douglas

-There are few great 4WD tracks around Port Douglas and this post would not be complete if I don’t mention them in detail.
+There are a few great 4WD tracks around Port Douglas and this post would not be complete if I don’t mention them in detail.

 Creb Track starts from Daintree Village and goes towards Wujal Wujal through a dense Daintree rainforest.
-It ends in Wujal Wujal that is home to Bloomfield Falls.
+It ends in Wujal Wujal which is home to Bloomfield Falls.

 The track is very challenging and not accessible during wet weather.
 There are rough sections and sharp ascends and descends.
 During unexpected rain, it is very slippery when going down and there were many cars sliding down like on ice.
-It can be really dangerous and you can damage your car.
+It can be hazardous and you can damage your car.

-When taking the Creb Track always check if there is no rain coming (even in the dry season).
+When taking the Creb Track always check if there is no rain forecasted (even in the dry season).
 When wet the track might not be passable and you get stuck.

 Creb Track was already closed as the wet season started a few weeks ago bringing quite a lot of rain.
 We had to put Creb Track on our bucket list.